 Community engagement and societal relevance are critical to all Sea Grant efforts.
 Each proposal submitted to NJSGC must include a detailed outreach plan that describes how broader audiences can use and benefit from anticipated results.
-Research projects that offer benefits and societal impacts to coastal communities, including those with stakeholders from under-represented or under-served groups, are strongly encouraged.
+Research projects that offer benefits and societal impacts to coastal communities, including those stakeholders within New Jersey's rural and urban communities.
 A robust outreach plan should define the target audience(s), the rationale for choosing the target audience(s), planned activities with the target audience(s), and how the effectiveness of the outreach plan will be evaluated.

 Because NJSGC supports scientific excellence that addresses relevant coastal issues and achieves broader impacts including, but not limited to policy, management, education (formal and/or informal), and socio-economic impacts, the application of research results through NJSGC's extension, communications, and education programs or by other means is a key consideration in selection for funding.
 PIs are strongly encouraged to contact NJSGC extension, communications, and/or education personnel well in advance of the application deadline to help prepare the outreach section of their proposal.
 Please note all funded PIs will have an NJSGC liaison assigned to them if they did not identify one in their proposal.
 The liaison will assist the PI in ensuring the integration of outreach into the research.
 Collaboration with industry and/or state and regional agencies is also encouraged.
 E. DATA MANAGEMENT PLAN

 All proposals submitted in response to this RFP must include a data management plan (DMP) that describes how the proposer will meet NOAA's data regulations which require all data and information collected and/or created under all Sea Grant-funded projects be made visible, accessible, and independently understandable to general users free of charge or at minimal cost in a timely manner (typically no later than two years after the data are collected or created), except where limited by law, regulation, policy or by security requirements.
 The requirement has two basic parts: (1) environmental data generated by a grant project must be made available after a reasonable period of exclusive use, and (2) the grant application must describe the plan to make the data available.
 PIs are expected to execute these plans.
-If the proposed project will produce environmental data, it must conform to NOAA's Data Sharing Directive for Grants, Cooperative Agreements, and Contracts.
+If the proposed project will produce environmental data, it must conform to NOAA's Data Management Handbook.
 Funds may be budgeted in the project proposal for data management.
-If the proposed research will not generate environmental data, then a data sharing plan must be included in the proposal that states "This project will not generate any environmental data."
+If the proposal that states "This project will not generate any environmental data."
 For full proposals, the PI may also refer to the Data Management Plan Form on NJSGC's website.
 A DMP is not required for the Letter of Intent.